nvidia-holoscan/holohub/applications/volume_rendering_xr/README.md

 ### Developing with a Different OpenXR Backend

 `volume_renderer_xr` is an OpenXR compatible application.
 The Magic Leap Remote Rendering runtime is installed in the application container by default, but a compatible runtime can be used if appropriate to your use case.
 See [https://www.khronos.org/openxr/](https://www.khronos.org/openxr/) for more information on conformant OpenXR runtimes.

+### Volume Rendering

+The application carries out volume rendering via the HoloHub [`volume_renderer`](../../operators/volume_renderer/) operator, which in turn wraps the NVIDIA [ClaraViz](https://github.com/NVIDIA/clara-viz) rendering project.
+ClaraViz JSON configurations provided in the [config folder](./configs/) are available for specifying default scene parameters.

+See [`volume_renderer` Configuration section](../../operators/volume_renderer/README.md#configuration) for details on manipulating configuration values, along with [how to create a new configuration file](../../operators/volume_renderer/README.md#creating-a-configuration-file) to fit custom data.